Solar Installation in California

 With countless sun-filled days and virtually year-round warm weather, it comes as no surprise that California remains the national leader in solar energy.
-Thanks to statewide clean energy initiatives, increased community awareness, and readily available financial assistance programs, solar energy is on the rise and is only expected to continue to rise in California.
+Thanks to statewide clean energy initiatives, solar installers in California increased community awareness, and readily available financial assistance programs, solar energy is on the rise and is only expected to continue to rise in California.

 Currently, enough solar energy within the state exists to power approximately 3.5 million homes.
 The goal is for 33 percent of the entirety of California’s energy source stem from renewable resources by the year 2020, rising to 50 percent of all electricity by 2030.
 From cash back to tax breaks and rebates to a variety of financing options, several viable finance initiatives will further the push towards solar energy and a cleaner, more affordable future.

 Solar Installation Process